 ESPA is an international research programme designed to provide evidence of how ecosystem services can alleviate poverty and enhance well-being for poor people in developing countries around the world.

-ESPA’s research is funded by the UK’s Department for International Development (DFID), Economic and Social Research Council (ESRC), and Natural Environment Research Council (NERC), and is accredited by the Living with Environmental Change (LWEC) programme.
+ESPA’s research is funded by the UK’s Department for International Development (DFID), Economic and Social Research Council (ESRC), and Natural Environment Research Council (NERC).

 Projects are collaborative and require the full and equitable participation of developing country scientists to address a set of critical research questions and evidence challenges.
 ESPA’s research adopts an interdisciplinary systems-based approach and works at a range of spatial and temporal scales to provide a step-change in our understanding of the links between ecosystems, the services they provide and the values that can be derived from them by poor people.